 Dr. Willard R. Johnson is Professor Emeritus of Political Science.
-During thirty two years (1964-1996) of teaching and research at MIT, he specialized in topics relating to African studies, comparative and international politics (especially as regards poor or developing countries,) and promotion of development in American inner-city areas.
-His research and activism has sought to foster the achievement of equity, freedom, economic and political development, by historically victimized peoples.
+During thirty two years (1964-1996) of class-room teaching at MIT, he specialized in topics relating to African studies, comparative and international politics (especially as regards poor or developing countries,) and promotion of development in American inner-city areas.
+His previous and continuing research and activism has sought to foster the achievement of equity, freedom, and economic and political development, by historically victimized peoples.

 here to go to the website site for that 30 minute broadcast.
 For the

 > Dr. Johnson was a panelist on the WGBH TV program "Basic Black,"discussing the legacy of Nelson Mandela

 following his 5 December 2013 passing. click here to go to the website site for that 30 minute broadcast.
 For the after-broadcast, online discussion, click here

 In 2013 Dr. Johnson edited and published a novel written some years earlier

 by one of his aunts, Mrs. Ethel Johnson Cherry, about German immigrants